TranPhucVinh/Cplusplus/Physical layer/Thread/API/Thread creation.md

 ....
 ```
 # ``std::thread::detach()``
-``std::thread::detach()`` separate the thread of execution from the thread object, allowing execution to continue independently.
+``std::thread::detach()`` detaches the thread it specifies from the main thread, allowing execution to continue independently.
 Any allocated resources will be freed once the thread exits.
 ```cpp
 void thread_func()
 {